This article may contain links from our affiliate partners. Please read how we make money!

 How should I store Asian broccoli salad?

-We recommend storing this Asian broccoli salad in a glass meal prep container.
+I recommend storing this Asian broccoli salad in a glass meal prep container.
 This recipe has a lot of aromantics that can linger behind on plastic containers.

 More Recipes You May Like